 Students will be introduced to the basics of Agricultural Mechanics and the technology used in the Agricultural industry.
 Students will work in the classroom and lab area, to complete a combination of academic and hands- on tasks and assignments.
 Specific areas of study include: MIG and Electric Arc welding, small gas engines and agriculture construction.
 Additional topics may include masonry, GPS, precision agriculture, electrical wiring and/ or plumbing.
-Students will become affiliate members of FFA and will also be automatically dual- enrolled in a Supervised Agricultural Experience course.
+Students will become affiliate members of FFA and will have the option to be dual-enrolled in a Supervised Agricultural Experience course.